elastic/elasticsearch-net/new_docs/contents/nest/search/basics.markdown

 	.ConcreteTypeSelector(Func<dynamic, Hit<dynamic>, Type>)

-you can manually specify the type of each hit based on some json value (on dynamic) or on the hit metadata.
+you can manually specify the type of each hit based on some JSON value (on dynamic) or on the hit metadata.

 #Routing
 You can specify the routing for the search request using